BlockstreamResearch/bip-frost-dkg/README.md

 aimed at developers who would like to use a ChillDKG implementation in their applications and systems.

 Detailed API documentation of the reference implementation is provided in [Subsection "API Documentation"](#api-documentation).
-Developers who would like to implement ChillDKG or understand ChillDKG's internals and reference implementation, should also read [Section "Internals of ChillDKG"](#internals-of-chilldkg).
+Developers who would like to implement ChillDKG or understand ChillDKG's internals and reference implementation should also read [Section "Internals of ChillDKG"](#internals-of-chilldkg).

 ### Use ChillDKG only for FROST

-ChillDKG is designed for usage with the FROST Schnorr signature scheme, and its security depends on specifics of FROST.
+ChillDKG is designed for usage with the FROST Schnorr signature scheme, and its security depends on the specifics of FROST.
 We stress that ChillDKG is not a general-purpose DKG protocol,[^no-simulatable-dkg] and combining it with other threshold cryptographic schemes, e.g., threshold signature schemes other than FROST, or threshold decryption schemes